moj-analytical-services/user-guidance/source/documentation/tools/airflow/concepts.md

 What is Airflow
 ---------------

 Below are some key concepts in Airflow.
-What is discuss is covered in [this talk](https://drive.google.com/file/d/1DVN4HXtOC-HXvv00sEkoB90mxLDnCIKc/view?usp=sharing).
+What is discussed is covered in more detail in [this talk](https://drive.google.com/file/d/1DVN4HXtOC-HXvv00sEkoB90mxLDnCIKc/view?usp=sharing).

 *   [**Tasks**](https://airflow.apache.org/docs/apache-airflow/stable/concepts/tasks.html) These are the things you want to do; the building blocks of the pipeline.
 Let's say I want to run a script that does some basic data processing when a specific file is created in a particular location.
 Once this processing is done, a second script writes a report based on the processed data.
 You might want to model this as a set of tasks i.e. file_created_sensor -> script_1 -> script_2.